Inferoute/inferoute-node/documentation/technical.md

        - Updates sample size for each model
        - Updates default pricing based on global averages
        - Typically run weekly via scheduler
+       - Updates average_model_costs table which is used as reference for new model pricing

 - **Key Features:**
   - Maintains and auto-updates default pricing for unknown models based on global averages